Malino, Flower Town (Kota Bunga) near Makassar

 Malino is a small town, located about 70 km from Makassar to east.
 Different with Makassar, that has a hot weather, this town is cooler because its location in the mountain area.
 People called this town, Kota Bunga or Flower City.
 There are many kinds of flowers and pine trees that grow here.

-There are a waterfall in this area, named Takapala Waterfall.
+There are some hotels, villas, and guest houses here.
+There is also a central market to buy souvenirs.
+Not far from town center, there is a waterfall, named Takapala Waterfall.
 For people who like horse riding, Malino is one of the best way to visit in South Sulawesi.

 - Road Trip